$1 million for hygiene services for Seattle homeless people restored

 Officials do not believe he had any contact with homeless encampments or shelters in Seattle, Duchin said.

-The full impact of the hygiene services being reduced has remained unclear, partly because so many programs have received bridge funding.
+The full impact of the hygiene services being reduced has remained unclear, partly because some programs received bridge funding.

 Compass Housing Alliance’s Hygiene Center was the only stand-alone hygiene center shutting down completely.
 The organization had bridge funding to keep it operational through March 30.
 With the new funding, it could possibly remain open through the rest of the year.